timfayz/pipe/docs/features.md

 `.Run()
 ```
 pipe highly discourage mixing both syntaxes under one roof.
 That's why it will require  either additional steps or explicit flag to use.

-## Homogeneous type system
-There is no difference between build-in types or user-defined all types follow and defined under the same rules.
-The only difference is that primitive types are well optimized for hardware and always be used during optimization stage when possible.
-However, to distinguish build-in types from user-defined pipe made a little exception - they are lowercase despite being "imported" from stdlib.
-It is forbidden in normal cases.